truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

   * All applications available from official catalogs in 24.04 are available to install in 24.10.
     Supported catalog applications automatically migrate to Docker deployments on upgrade from from 24.04 (Dragonfish) to Electric Eel.
-    See the chart below for guidance concerning applications from third-party catalogs, such as TrueCharts.
+    Applications from third-party catalogs, such as TrueCharts, do not automatically migrate to 24.10.
+    See [Preparing for App Migration](#preparing-for-app-migration) below for more information.

   * Custom applications based on Docker images can be installed using the installation wizard or a Docker Compose YAML file.
     See [Installing Custom Applications](https://www.truenas.com/docs/truenasapps/usingcustomapp/) for more information.